BorgwardtLab/graph-kernels/README.md

 * `K`: the full kernel matrix will be returned here

 ### From terminal
-To try the code, we also provide the test code "graphKernels_test.h", which includes input and output interface for graph files.
+To try the code, we also provide the test code "graphKernels_test.h", which includes input and output interface for graph files, and a graph database "mutag".

 For example:
 ```